faseehbhatti/A03/README.md

         (After editing the file, you may add the file to GIT.
 This adds it to the local file system.)

 **Step 8.** The next step is to commit your changes.

-        **A commit is a record of change for yourself and your collaborators to see when looking for changes to the file.**

 **Step 9.** When doing a project in Webstorm, the project is not automatically saved or uploaded to GITHUB.
         In order to get your project uploaded to GITHUB, you have to push the project with VCS -> GIT -> Push.

-        **A push is a sending of your project to a remote repository (i.e. GITHUB).**

-        **Likewise, A pull is the requesting of a project from a remote repository.**

 **Step 10.** Congrats!
 Your file is now on GITHUB!
          You may change the repository name and tinker with the settings.
          When choosing the GITHUB page location, select "Master Branch".

+**Definitions**

+    **GIT is a version control software that keeps track of the changes to source code.**

+    **Webstorm is a Javascript integrated development environment (IDE) that can connect to your GITHUB account.**

+    **GITHUB is a version control system that keeps track of changes to a source code and allows multiple people to work on it at the same time.**

+    **A commit is a record of change for yourself and your collaborators to see when looking for changes to the file.**

+    **A push is a sending of your project to a remote repository (i.e. GITHUB).**

+    **Likewise, A pull is the requesting of a project from a remote repository.**

     **A branch is used to isolate development work without affecting other parts of the repository.**

-**More Useful Definitions**

     **The "clone" command downloads an existing GITHUB repository onto your local computer.**